Y2PM/awattar-actions/README.md

 You can find more information on how to use all the features of the new Dynatrace Platform in [Dynatrace Developer](https://dt-url.net/developers).

 To learn React, check out the [React documentation](https://reactjs.org/).

+This repo was initially based on [the blog here] (https://www.dynatrace.com/news/blog/build-custom-workflow-actions-dynatrace-app-toolkit/).